-- Substantial revisions to Draft Policy No. 2.2.13 Parklets (the original draft Policy) following the public advertising period; and - Submissions received during advertising of the original Draft Policy.
+- Draft Policy No. 2.2.13 Parklets as modified and as shown in Attachment 3; and - Submissions received during advertising of the original Draft Policy.

 The table below provides a summary of the key dates relating to the City's Parklet Policy.